rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Large intestine.md

 ![[large_intestine.avif]]
-The remaining <u>undigested materials</u> (not metabolic waste!) from the small intestine reaches the caecum.
+The remaining <u>undigested materials</u> from the small intestine reaches the caecum.
 It passes along the colon where more water, minerals and some vitamins are absorbed from the remaining undigested materials.

+> [!warning]
+> Undigested materials that are passed out of the body are <u>not metabolic wastes</u>.

 #### Egestion
 *Not to be confused with [[Characteristics of Life#Excretion|Excretion]].*